Eleanor Roosevelt, former First Lady once said:

 “And if a kingdom is divided and rebelling against itself, that kingdom cannot stand.”

 God will never lead you to do something that doesn’t line up with His Word.
 You will never receive an unction from the Holy Spirit that is outside God’s Word.

 If there’s misdirection involved. . .you can rest assured, it’s not God.

-One more thing I feel stirred to say.
-I call it a 1-2 punch to know if your idea lines up with the Word.
+One more thing that goes along with hearing God correctly.
+It’s a 1-2 knockout to know if your idea lines up with God’s Word.

-Number one, don’t think as the world thinks.
+Number one, you won’t think as the world thinks.

 Proverbs 4:23 in the New Century Version says:

 “Be careful what you think, because your thoughts run your life.”